 The property is located in the South Slope physiographic region (Chapman and Putnam 2007).
 The South Slope is described as the southern slope of the interlobate Oak Ridges Moraine and contains a variety of soils (Chapman and Putnam 1984).
-The topography has two north to south running low areas near the west and east sides of the property rising to the north from an elevation is 170 metres in the southeastern corner.
+The topography is mostly flat with an elevation is 173.75 metres at the north end and 171.93 metres at the south end.